Feminism of Madonna: Categorizing Madonna within feminism

 The figure of Madonna has been discussed from various feminism theories and waves, dividing opinions.
-Most feminists, according to Sara Mills have been highly appreciative of her work, but others write from a critical feminist criticism.
-The feminist debate surrounding Madonna, especially from American feminists during the 1990s, was visible for many, described by Czech writer Libuše Moníková as "not so superfluous".
-Academic Pamela Robertson in Guilty Pleasures (1996), commented:
+The feminist debate surrounding her, especially from American feminists during the 1990s, was visible for many, described by Czech writer Libuše Moníková as "not so superfluous".
+Academic Pamela Robertson in Guilty Pleasures (1996), commented: "[...] in academia, feminists query whether Madonna represents parody or pastiche, a healthy break from essentialism or a rejection of traditional feminist concerns".
+She further noted the attention comparing rather than ask "Can pop culture be critical of society?" or "What is the meaning of feminism today?" cultural critics ask "Is Madonna a glamorized fuckdoll or the queen of parodic critique?".

-The divisive perceptions were exemplified by French scholar Georges-Claude Guilbert citing the conference "Madonna: Feminist Icon or Material" at University of California, Santa Barbara organized by the Women's Center, which led Guilbert to conclude that it shows that question is not easy to decide, as some feminists left the conference declaring that they hadn't been able to make up their minds.
-In 2012, Spanish cultural critic Víctor Lenore convened a researchers panel discussion her as a feminist icon, with all sorts of feelings.
+The divisive perceptions was also exemplified by French scholar Georges-Claude Guilbert citing the conference "Madonna: Feminist Icon or Material" at University of California, Santa Barbara organized by the Women's Center, which led Guilbert to conclude that it shows that question is not easy to decide, as some feminists left the conference declaring that they hadn't been able to make up their minds.
+In 2012, Spanish cultural critic Víctor Lenore convened a researchers panel discussion her as a feminist icon, showing mixed feelings.
 Some contextualized broadest views; "not everyone agrees that [Madonna] is feminist or empowering" but not least because not everyone agrees what it means to be feminist or empowering, wrote professor Sarah Churchwell for The Guardian in 2018.
-Professor and author Mary Cross similarly stated, "feminism itself is divided, not only about Madonna but about what feminism represents".
+In 2007, professor and author Mary Cross similarly stated, "feminism itself is divided, not only about Madonna but about what feminism represents".

 Positive

-Madonna was better received by Non-Lacanian feminists, a group that greatly valued disruptions of unity and "therefore greatly value Madonna".
+According to Sara Mills, some feminists have been "highly appreciative" of her work.
+An author believes she was better received by non-Lacanian feminists, a group that greatly valued disruptions of unity and "therefore greatly value Madonna".
 In Encyclopedia of Women in Today's World (2011), editors explained that in the wake of second-wave feminism, Madonna "achieved great critical and commercial success by carving out a niche for the sexually empowered and entrepreneurial female popstar".
 On the contrary, Elissa Strauss from The Forward describes that for second-wavers, Madonna is "all wrong" but for the third-wave "Madonna is a revolutionary pop star who taught us that we could be sexy and strong".
-American philosopher Susan Bordo explained that Madonna "has never advertised herself as disdainful of feminism or constructed feminists as man-haters".
-Hilary Pilkington from University of Birmingham, similarly stated in Looking West?
-(2002), Madonna was a model of New feminism.
+In Looking West?
+(2002), Hilary Pilkington considered her a model of New feminism.

-Various feminists, according to professor Robertson, embraced Madonna for a variety of reasons, including what they saw in the singer, such as self-empowerment or independence in both economic sphere and authorship.
-By 1990, Camille Paglia called Madonna a "true feminist" labeling her as "the future of feminism".
-Retrospectively, Paglia by 2017 felt that "it happened".
+According to Robertson, some feminists appreciated Madonna for reasons that included self-empowerment or independence in both economic sphere and authorship.
+In 1990, Camille Paglia famously called Madonna a "true feminist" labeling her as "the future of feminism".
+Retrospectively, Paglia maintained her view in 2003, and further declared in 2017, that "it happened".